 USA Baseball has developed guidelines for the amount of pitches a child should throw based upon their age.
 Following these guidelines can help prevent a player from throwing too much and lower the risk of injury to the shoulder.
 Allowing a child time off from throwing sports throughout the year can also help prevent this condition.

 To request an appointment with a physician at St. Louis Children's Hospital, call 314.454.5437 or 800.678.5437 or email us.
-For additional resources about Little League Shoulder, contact our Family Resource Center.
+For additional resources about Little League Shoulder, contact our Center for Families Resource Library.